 1.1 This paper sets out a draft plan of work to be undertaken by the Internal Audit Service for the Combined Fire Authority for the coming financial year.
-The plan amounts to a total resource of 80 audit days, which equates to an overall cost of £26,000 (ex VAT) at our daily rate of £325, which is consistent with prior years.
+The plan amounts to a total resource of 70 audit days, which equates to an overall cost of £22,750 (ex VAT) at our daily rate of £325.
+This represents a reduction in the overall audit programme of 10 days compared to prior years.